ky36/convert-bibtex-to-authoryear-citation-key/README.md

 If you encounter any issues while using the program, please refer to the `FAQ` file in this repo.
 If your issue is not addressed in the FAQ, please open an issue on GitHub.

-## License

-This program is released under the MIT license.
-See the `LICENSE` file in this repo for details.